 In terms of salary, US News and World Report reported overall average salaries for full-time MBA programs in 2018 of $102,495.

 When you consider the top ten programs, the average salary increases to $166,999.

 However, that same survey also reported that the average salary for the bottom fourth of the full-time MBA programs, which do not have published rankings, averaged $53,464.
 In other words, average salaries for the very top MBA programs were nearly 3x higher than for graduates of the lower-ranked schools.

 What Are the Costs of an MBA?

 Tuition for a full-time MBA program costs on average $50,000 to $80,000 a year.
 When you consider housing and other costs, you could easily spend close to $100,000 per year.

 This is when you need to consider your answer to the first question about what you want to accomplish with your MBA program.

-If you want to stay with your current employer and are just looking for an extra edge for your next promotion, you might be better off considering a part time MBA program.
-Many employers will cover the cost of a part time program as long as you commit to staying with your current employer for a set period of time.
+If you want to stay with your current employer and are just looking for an extra edge for your next promotion, you might be better off considering a part-time MBA program.
+Many employers will cover the cost of a part-time program as long as you commit to staying with your current employer for a set period.

 Requirements for the Top Ranked MBA Programs?

 If you plan to apply to one of the top full-time MBA programs, you will need a high score on either the GMAT or the GRE.
 For the GMAT, you should aim for at least a 700 score.
 The very top programs report GMAT averages that are closer to the 720 to 730 range.